edwardlavender/Tools4ETS/README.md

   - **Response simulation.** `sim_ts()` can be used to simulate the values of a response variable given a user-defined model.
-For simulations including residual autocorrelation, `sigma_arima()` facilitates the simulate autocorrelated observations with known variance.
+For simulations including residual autocorrelation, `sigma_arima()` facilitates the simulation of autocorrelated observations with known variance.

-`Tools4ETS` also includes an interactive application designed to explore the use of GAMs as a tool for modelling depth timeseries (`GAMS4DTS()`) via the comparison of simulated datasets and model inferences under different conditions.
+A interactive application designed specifically to explore the use of GAMs as a tool for modelling depth timeseries (`GAMS4DTS()`) via the comparison of simulated datasets and model inferences under different conditions is included as well.

+`Tools4ETS` also includes functions which facilitate posterior simulation from generalised additive models (GAMs), a widely used modelling approach in ecology; namely:

+  - **Posterior simulation of expected values.**
+    `simulate_posterior_mu()` can be used to simulate from the posterior of a GAM to compute ecologically meaningful metrics, with confidence intervals, which are not directly estimated by a model.
+  - **Posterior simulation of new observed values.**
+    `simulate_posterior_obs()` can be used to simulate new ‘observations’ from a model, accounting for uncertainty in fitted coefficients, expected values, predictions and
+    autocorrelation.
+  - **Summarising the posterior distribution.** `summarise_posterior()`
+    can be used to summarise posterior matrices (e.g. so that that they can be plotted with `prettyGraphics::add_model_predictions()`.)

 ## Interactive applications

 `Tools4ETS` includes an interactive Shiny-Dashboard application for the simulation and modelling of depth timeseries using GAMs (`GAMS4DTS()`).

+## Disclaimer

+`Tools4ETS` is a new package at an early stage of evolution.
+Package development has been particularly motivated by high-resolution movement timeseries collected from a Critically Endangered elasmobranch.
+Please report issues, comments or suggestions\!